 Vaccination programmes are run in most countries worldwide.
 Vaccines are often given to young people and during childhood.
-Many of the world’s greatest killers such a measles, polio, tetanus and tuberculosis can be prevented easily with a vaccination.
+Many of the world’s greatest killers such as measles, polio, tetanus and tuberculosis can be prevented easily with a vaccination.

-There has been substantial success in eradicating diseases due to global vaccination programmes.
+There has been a substantial success in eradicating diseases due to global vaccination programmes.
 For example, since 1980, Unicef has helped quadruple vaccination rates for children worldwide, saving up to 3 million children’s lives a year.
 Due to the efforts of the Global Polio Eradication Initiative, worldwide polio rates have fallen by 99%.